Spring Hikes in Crested Butte and Gunnison

 Summer activities in Gunnison and Crested Butte

-Planning a summer visit instead?
-Learn more about summer events and things to do.
+Planning a trip in spring, summer or fall?
+Learn more about events and things to do here.

 Summer events in Crested Butte and Gunnison

-Summer brings bike races, a wildflower festival, the rodeo, arts and classic car festivals, the 4th of July, and more!
+Summer brings bike races, a wildflower festival, the rodeo, arts and classic car festivals, the Fourth of July, and more!
 Though you might be visiting for the outdoor recreation, attending an event can be a fun addition to your trip.
 Check out our summer guide to see if any events coincide with your visit.
-Or better yet, plan a trip to attend one!

 Summer things to do in Gunnison and Crested Butte